 REQ-3GPPMS-CON-10 The 3GPP management system shall be able to provide link requirements related to the network slice (e.g. topology, QOS parameters) to the appropriate management system that handles the TN part related to the slice (e.g. via NFV MANO).

-REQ-3GPPMS-CON-11 The 3GPP management system shall be able to report performance measurement data of a network slice instance to the NOP.
+REQ-3GPPMS-CON-11 The 3GPP management system shall be able to report performance measurement data of an NSI to the NOP.

-REQ-3GPPMS-CON-12 The 3GPP management system shall be able to report performance measurement data of a network slice subnet instance to the NOP.
+REQ-3GPPMS-CON-12 The 3GPP management system shall be able to report performance measurement data of an NSSI to the NOP.

-REQ-3GPPMS-CON-13 The 3GPP management system shall be able to report fault management data of a network slice instance.
+REQ-3GPPMS-CON-13 The 3GPP management system shall be able to report fault management data of an NSI.

-REQ-3GPPMS-CON-14 The 3GPP management system shall be able to report fault management data of a network slice subnet instance.
+REQ-3GPPMS-CON-14 The 3GPP management system shall be able to report fault management data of an NSSI.

-REQ-3GPPMS-CON-15 The 3GPP management system shall be able to activate a network slice instance.
+REQ-3GPPMS-CON-15 The 3GPP management system shall be able to activate an NSI.

-REQ-3GPPMS-CON-16 The 3GPP management system shall be able to de-activate a network slice instance.
+REQ-3GPPMS-CON-16 The 3GPP management system shall be able to de-activate an NSI.

-REQ-3GPPMS-CON-17 The 3GPP management system shall be able to modify a network slice instance.
+REQ-3GPPMS-CON-17 The 3GPP management system shall be able to modify an NSI.

-REQ-3GPPMS-CON-18 The 3GPP management system shall be able to terminate a network slice instance.
+REQ-3GPPMS-CON-18 The 3GPP management system shall be able to terminate an NSI.

-REQ-3GPPMS-CON-19 The 3GPP management system shall be able to activate a network slice subnet instance.
+REQ-3GPPMS-CON-19 The 3GPP management system shall be able to activate an NSSI.

-REQ-3GPPMS-CON-20 The 3GPP management system shall be able to modify a network slice subnet instance.
+REQ-3GPPMS-CON-20 The 3GPP management system shall be able to modify an NSSI.

-REQ-3GPPMS-CON-21 The 3GPP management system shall be able to de-activate a network slice subnet instance.
+REQ-3GPPMS-CON-21 The 3GPP management system shall be able to de-activate an NSSI.

-REQ-3GPPMS-CON-22 The 3GPP management system shall be able to terminate a network slice subnet instance.
+REQ-3GPPMS-CON-22 The 3GPP management system shall be able to terminate an NSSI.

 REQ-3GPPMS-CON-23 The 3GPP management system shall support slice capacity management.